Methodology

 How guide topics are chosen

-Guide topics are selected when they match strong post-ticket search intent and can send the visitor into a clearer local next step.
+Guide topics are selected when they match strong post-ticket search intent and can send the visitor into a clearer next step.
 The strongest themes include insurance impact, points, appeals, missed deadlines, camera tickets, school-zone scenarios, and DUI seriousness.

 Source and review approach